rustyrazorblade/temporal-demo/README.md

 ## Test the Services

-The services are all started as a bridge, so the ports that are exposed are exposed to the host.
+The services are all started as a bridge, so the ports that are used are also exposed to the host.

 ### Cassandra